dvn0813/sustainability_robotics_3D_printer/README.md

 ## Homing Adjustments
 ### Note
 Please note that the Z-Axis adjustments are dependent on the position of the PINDA (Prusa INDuktion Autoleveling Sensor).
 Should the syringe holding part be changed or the PINDA be reattached, after-homing-values will need to be adjusted accordingly.
+Also note that the PINDA uses induction to detect the print bed, meaning it can only detect conducting (metallic) print beds.
+When using a non-metallic print substrate, adjust the distance accordingly with Z_OFFSET_WIZARD, which will be covered down below.
 ### Safe Homing
 Homing can be performed while the syringe tip is attached (Bed Leveling must not be done with attached syringe or tip).
 To ensure safe homing, "Z_SAFE_HOMING" is enabled.
 The Z-Homing position is set at a point where the syringe is outside of the bed.
 This enables homing with the syringe even though the syringe tip is protruding compared to the probe.
+The code for Z_SAFE_HOMING can be found in Configuration.h in line 2156.
 ```
 #define Z_SAFE_HOMING